 Although for the two previous representations we expect a GA to eventually untangle the layout, the permutation representation seems to be a more effective and elegant solution to the layout of the widgets.
-By laying out widgets in rows and columns we are able to avoid the overlapping of widgets without the l^2 computation (where l is the number of widgets in a UI layout) involved to check the overlap of widgets.
+By laying out widgets in columns and rows we are able to avoid the overlapping of widgets without the $n^2$ computation involved to check the overlap of widgets.
+Most importantly, we restrict the layout of widgets to the dimensions of the grid and because of the nature of the grid layout, widgets are aligned with each other, which implicitly enforces a guideline of style.

 For the experiments conducted and discussed in this paper we have fixed the grid size to 10x2, 10 rows and 2 columns.
-We chose this grid size because it is similar in dimension to the available space on the Lagoon UI [3] discussed in Section 5.
-Widgets are placed on the grid in a row-major fashion, with remaining empty cells filled with blank spaces.
+We chose this grid size because it is similar in dimension to the available space on the Lagoon UI [4] discussed in Section 5.1.
+Widgets are placed on the layout in a row-major fashion, with remaining empty cells filled with blank spaces.
 Hence, the layout of widgets boils down to a permutation of widgets and blank spaces, and by shuffling the permutation we are able to explore different widget layouts.